Amzani/apidesk-sdk-test-def/docs/models/components/custommappings.md

 # CustomMappings

-An object containing custom field mappings specific to the company's CRM configuration.
-This allows for the integration of additional, non-standard data fields that are unique to the company's operational needs.
-Useful for tailoring the CRM to better fit specific business processes or data requirements.
+An object containing any custom mappings configured for the company resource.
+These mappings allow for additional, user-defined fields or data structures that extend the standard company data model, providing flexibility for specific business needs.

 ## Example Usage